chromice/ae/README.md

 ?>
 ```

 You can specify the type when you create a new response object.
 It should be either a valid mime-type or a shorthand like "html", "css", "javascript", "json", etc. By default all responses are "text/html".
 When response object is created, it starts capturing all output.
-You have to call `aeResponse::dispatch()` method to send the response, otherwise it will be discarded, when object is destroyed.
-You can access the the last active response object using `aeResponse::current()` method.

-You can set HTTP headers at any point via `aeResponse::header()` method.
+You have to call `aeResponse::dispatch()` method to send the response along with any HTTP headers set via `aeResponse::header()` method.

 ### Response caching